 Having deadlines is necessary for your business and critical to your success.
 Deadlines are basically goals with due dates that keep your business moving forward.
 They should be held sacred and viewed as unchangeable.
 The magic of deadlines is they require you to focus because they leave no other option.

 There are two different kinds of deadlines and you likely treat them each differently.
 External deadlines are those promised to others.
 They provide automatic accountability.
 You assume these deadlines are set in stone and can’t be changed so you’re less likely to break them.
 Internal Deadlines are those you set for yourself.
-You tend to put internal deadlines off, sometimes until it’s too late to take action.
-You negotiate the possible outcomes, the quality, the quantity, or the due date.
-And when you do so, you’re negotiating yourself out of success.
+You likely tend to put some internal deadlines off, sometimes until it’s too late to take action, or you negotiate the possible outcomes, the quality, the quantity, or the due date.
+When you do so, you’re negotiating yourself right out of success.

-You negotiate with yourself on the deadlines you create for your own business ALL THE TIME.
+You negotiate with yourself on the deadlines you create for your own business all the time.
 And those deadlines are most often based on outcomes or milestones your business needs to hit to reach the next level of success.
 And you know what?
-You’re not just putting milestones off by days or weeks, you’re often putting them off by quarters or longer.
+You’re not just putting milestones off by days or weeks - you’re often putting them off by quarters or longer.
 Continuously doing so will keep you on a plateau of little to no growth.
-You can rationalize with yourself all you want with the “maybe next month or “maybe next quarter” but I can tell you from experience that doing so has huge implications for your business.
+You can rationalize with yourself all you want with the “maybe next month" or “maybe next quarter” but I can tell you from experience that doing so has huge consequences for your business.
 You must hold your deadlines to yourself just as sacred as you would to others.
 Make that task easier on yourself by creating external accountability for you internal deadlines.

-6 Tips For Creating The External Accountability Your Internal Deadlines Need To Succeed:
+6 Tips To Create External Accountability Your Internal Deadlines Need To Succeed:

 I recently announced on my podcast that I have a beta program coming up and I’d be launching it October 1st.
 Announcing that deadline to my thousands of listeners created immediate accountability and you better believe I had it done and ready in time.
 It’s creating those kinds of big deadlines and sticking to the challenge of completing them that will give you the biggest jumps on growth in your business.

 I see this a lot with losing weight.
 People will post a “before” picture of themselves on social media and announce their goal of losing a particular number of pounds in so many weeks.
-You may not even know most of your “friends” or “followers” and yet, you feel socially accountable to them to lose the weight, write the book, launch the program, or complete you-name-it by your deadline when you post it to social media.
+You might not even know most of your “friends” or “followers” and yet, you feel accountable to them to lose the weight, write the book, launch the program, or complete the you-name-it by your deadline when you post it to social media.

 Your posse is made up of the friends and family who will support you through both failures and successes in your business and personal life.
 They’re the people you can 100% confide in because they’re going nowhere.
 Tell them your deadlines so they can support you by holding you accountable to follow through.

-On Labor Day weekend one of my girlfriends claimed she had extremely low energy and had been that way for a while.
+On Labor Day weekend, one of my girlfriends claimed she had extremely low energy and had felt that way for years.
 As someone who cares deeply about her, I made her commit to getting bloodwork done the following day.
 I went the extra step of telling her I’d text her the following day to confirm she booked the appointment.
 The following day I texted my girlfriend and sure enough, she booked a bloodwork appointment.
 Something she had said she would do for years finally happened because she was finally being held accountable.
 Nothing else had changed.

-Entrepreneurs don’t purposefully miss or put off deadlines because they aim to screw their success trajectory.
+Small business owners don’t purposefully miss or put off deadlines because they aim to screw their success trajectory.
 Instead, you casually put off deadlines because you feel you’re justified in doing so.
 “My kids have a lot going on this month” or “I’ve been sick” or “I’ve been traveling” seem like sound justifications to put off deadlines but they’re really just excuses.
-And trust me, you will ALWAYS have plenty of excuses not to make your internal deadlines.
+And trust me, you will always have plenty of excuses not to make your internal deadlines.
 That’s why it’s necessary to create external accountability that prevents you from pushing deadlines back.